 Fiber for Health Issues

-Diarrhea can be horrible for you and your pet.
+Diarrhea and constipation can both be horrible for you and your pet.
 Finding foods that prevent it can save you lots of hassle and worry.

 Fiber for Dogs with Colitis

-Colitis is colon inflammation that can be a one-time event or a chronic condition that needs ongoing treatment.
+Colitis is an inflammation of the colon that can be a one-time event or a chronic condition that needs ongoing treatment.

 Fiber can treat and prevent it by protecting the stomach against toxins that build up and inflame the large intestine.
+The symptoms usually include diarrhea, bloody specs on the poop, straining and pain when pooping, and sometimes weight loss.
 We recommend checking with your vet if your pup has this condition.
 The treatments and amount of fiber will vary for each pooch.

 Improve Diabetes With Fiber